Blesson-Sam/Data-Meter/README.md

 ## B. Running Test

-### I have written test code only for billing login.
+### I have written test code only for billing calculator.
 You can either navigate to "src/test/java/com/example/datameter/Data/Meter/service/BillingCalculatorTest.java" to check full code and run from there, or simply run "mvn test" in the terminal.

 ## C. Input Format